php-actions/composer/README.md

 Passing arguments
 -----------------

-Any arguments can be passed to composer by using the `args` input, however there are a few inputs pre-configured to handle common arguments.
+Any arbitrary arguments can be passed to composer by using the `args` input, however there are a few inputs pre-configured to handle common arguments.
 All inputs are optional.
 Please see the following list:

 + `interaction` - Whether to ask any interactive questions - yes / no (default no)
 + `suggest` - Whether to show package suggestions - yes / no (default no)